Skip to main content

 Build a prompt with workflow state

-Construct a JSON body for an HTTP block:
+Inject workflow values into a JSON body for an Action block:

 {